CMSgov/bcda-static-site/sandbox/user_guide.md

 layout: home
 title:  "Getting Started with BCDA in Sandbox"
 date:   2019-09-15 09:21:12 -0500
-description: A Beginners Guide to learning about APIs and a walkthrough for the BCDA Swagger Environment
+description: A beginner's guide to learning about APIs by walking through the BCDA Swagger documentation.
 landing-page: live
 gradient: "blueberry-lime-background"
 subnav-link-gradient: "blueberry-lime-link"